wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

 We indeed see that these vectors are orthogonal.
-For further discussion on the topic of PCA and how it relates to concepts like RSS and Pythagorean Theorem I suggest reading the [grandparent, spouse, daughter parable](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues/140579#140579)

 Continuing on with our task of projecting the data onto our principal components, in order to project our data onto the PCs I'll need to reshape `eig_pairs`: